-Based on a student's performance on a diagnostic instrument or in a previous attempt of REA 0017, this course covers up to 33% of the material in REA 0017, which advances college-level skills in vocabulary and literal and critical comprehension and emphasizes student development of successful reading strategies.
+Based on a student's performance on a diagnostic instrument or in a previous attempt of REA 0017, this course covers up to 33% of the material in REA 0017, which advances college-level skills in vocabulary and literal and critical comprehension, emphasizing the development of successful reading strategies.

 Prerequisite: Appropriate score on the Florida entry-level placement exam or accelerated completion of 67% or more of REA 0017 and permission required.
-Offered: FA, SP, SU.